justixnl/EFT-hideout-tracker/README.md

 All you need to do now is add your resources for the module you want to upgrade/keep track of.
 The app will check on each input change if the required resources are met.
 If they are, the upgrade button becomes available, and after you click it, the next level will appear.
 Once the last level has been upgraded, the module will disappear from the list.

-> [!WARNING]
-> If you decide to use my app and need to reset your data at any point, you will have to clear your localStorage through the developer's tools.

 > [!NOTE]
 > I have not taken into consideration what module is unlocked based on the current level of the other modules.
 So they are all available.